Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 settings you want, as long as they're all public non-static properties (like the examples).
 You can even use complex types like `IDictionary<T, T>`; SMAPI will use [Json.NET](http://www.newtonsoft.com/json) to serialise and deserialise them.

-As a best practice, the constructor should set the default values and `GenerateDefaultConfig` should create a new instance.

 ### Decompiling the game code
 When you start working on more complex mods, you may need to look at how the game code works.